Seven Degrees of Glory

 There are two rules to observe before getting dressed for any occasion, and paying attention to them will take you a long way toward being “dressed for success.”

 Two: Find out if there is a “dress code.”
-Although dress and appearance have become more relaxed —sometimes to the extreme—we still observe today’s rules of etiquette when it come to formal attire.
+Although dress and appearance have become more relaxed —sometimes to the extreme—we still observe today’s rules of etiquette when it comes to formal attire.

 So let’s get to the nuts and bolts of party attire with a short dress code primer for beginners.